infinum/dotnet-handbook/Deployment/Docker compose.md

   logvolume: {}
 ```

-This script specifies 3 containers need to get started, `example-api` and `example-migration` are built locally from two separate `Dockerfiles` and `example-db` is started from Microsoft SQL server 2019 image.
+This script specifies 3 containers that need to get started, `example-api` and `example-migration` are built locally from two separate `Dockerfiles` and `example-db` is started from a Microsoft SQL server 2019 image.

 `example-migration` could then be configured to build a .NET project similar to `example-api` and run migrations from .NET CLI :